Requiem for the American Dream (5)

 In the above quotation, notice the keyword “plutonomy.”
 Chomsky says that this is the word that banks use to describe an economy where only the super-rich matter, for they’re the main investors and the main consumers.
 What he doesn’t say is where that word came from, which is an interesting and very revealing story in its own right.
 Simply google the phrase “Citibank Memos” and you’ll find the information that’s missing from the film.

-Chomsky then goes on to talk about the issue of taxation.
+In Requiem, Chomsky goes on to talk about the issue of taxation.

 During the period of great growth of the economy—the 50s and 60s, but in fact earlier—taxes on the wealthy were far higher.
 Corporate taxes were much higher, taxes on dividends were much higher, simply taxes on wealth were much higher.
 The tax system has been redesigned [during the subsequent decades], so that the taxes that are paid by the very wealthy are reduced, and, correspondingly, the tax burden on the rest of the population is increased.